Families are getting priced out of Toronto. As the market continues to rise, neighbouring cities are becoming more popular for home buyers.

 Toronto is the largest Canadian city, but it is also one of the most expensive places to live in this great country.
 If you have the money to afford a home in the city, you’re gaining proximity to all of the businesses, restaurants, and entertainment that the city has to offer.

 If you’re willing to move outside of the city, consider Pickering.
-The average detached house goes for $735,400, a nice drop from living in Toronto.
+The average house goes for $963,700, a decent drop from living in Toronto.

 Pickering is a beautiful city packed with history.
 In the early 1810s, it started to gain favour among Quaker immigrants, settling along the road from York (Toronto) to Kingston.
 Now home to 91,771 people (according to the 2016 census), Pickering is a popular choice for commuters looking to get a little more bang for their buck outside the city.

-Once again, this home could use some cosmetic updates, but you’re getting space and proximity to transit, all for $370,000 less than the home in Toronto.[dt_fancy_separator]
+Once again, the home may need some cosmetic updates, but you’re getting space and proximity to transit, all for $100k less than the home in Toronto.[dt_fancy_separator]

 This is a relatively small move.
 From city centre to city centre, it’s only an extra 9 kilometres from Pickering to Ajax, or 5 minutes further down the Lakeshore East Go Train line.

-Moving out to Whitby, you’re looking at spending a little more than in Ajax, with an average price of $667,800 for a detached home.
+Moving out to Whitby, you’re looking at spending a little more than in Ajax but still less than Pickering, with an average price of $925,900.

 Moving to Whitby will add roughly 8 minutes to your train ride, or another 8 kilometres down the 401.[dt_fancy_separator]

 At the end of the Lakeshore East Go Train line, you have the city of Oshawa.
 While you’re at the end of the line, you’re only 7 minutes further drown the train tracks that Whitby, and 15 minutes out from Ajax.
-This city has an average sale price of $496,200 for detached homes, so if you don’t mind the extra commute time, you can save a significant amount of money by moving East.
+This city has an average sale price of $729,100 for a home, so if you don’t mind the extra commute time, you can save a significant amount of money by moving East.

-Asking $496,500, this 3-bedroom 2-bathroom house is right in line with the average sale price for Oshawa.
+At this price, you're looking at a 3-bedroom 2-bathroom house is right in line with the average sale price for Oshawa.

 If you’re open to moving East, and you don’t need to commute into the city, then Belleville may be a good choice for you.
-With an average sale price of $303,544 for a detached family home, you’re getting a lot of house for your money.
+With an average sale price of $$534,790 for a family home, you’re getting a lot of house for your money.

 Belleville is in between Toronto and Ottawa, and just north of the popular tourist destination Prince Edward County.